Possession (Scots law): Constructive delivery

 Transfers of possession are capable of being transferred by operation of the law and are known as constructive delivery.
 The following methods of constructive delivery (ie: transfers of possession recognised by law) are:

 (1) Delivery by a natural possessor

-This form of delivery of possession commonly occurs where a natural possessor (B) holds property for a civil possessor (A) and, with the authorisation of the civll possessor, transfers the property to a new possessor (C) by operation of constructive delivery.Eg: Susan returns to the shop (see above) and buys three picture frames and informs the shopkeeper she will collect the frames another day, placing the shopkeeper in natural possession of the frames.
+This form of delivery of possession commonly occurs where a natural possessor (B) holds property for a civil possessor (A) and, with the authorisation of the civil possessor, transfers the property to a new possessor (C) by operation of constructive delivery.Eg: Susan returns to the shop (see above) and buys three picture frames and informs the shopkeeper she will collect the frames another day, placing the shopkeeper in natural possession of the frames.
 She later meets Margaret and decides to let her have one of the picture frames as a gift to say thank you for collecting her vase.
 Susan phones the shop and tells the shopkeeper to put one of her picture frames aside for Margaret.
 Margaret goes to the shop and collects the frame.
 Margaret has acquired possession by constructive delivery.